 During sports and related activities, all athletes must follow guidance specific for their sport from the Rhode Island Interscholastic League and RI Principals’ Committee on Athletics.
 Masks will not be required for spectators for outdoor events; however, masking shall be consistent with this policy for spectators attending events indoors.

 In accordance with RIDE guidance, there will be no penalty for a child not wearing a face covering.
 Instead, reminders may be appropriate.
 If the child is being willfully disobedient, that behavior will be addressed according to regular, disciplinary policies.

-Face coverings will be available at all entrances, in every classroom, and office for faculty, staff, students, and visitors who forget or do not have a face covering.
+Students are expected to have a mask on hand at all times.
+Face coverings will be available at all schools for faculty, staff, students, and visitors who forget or do not have a face covering.
 When necessary and if available, teachers may use clear face coverings to improve communication.
-Face shields do not replace the need to wear a face covering.
-Acceptable face coverings include masks with two or more layers and disposable masks produced for this purpose.
-Gaiters, as well as loosely tied bandanas, are not acceptable.

 Face coverings may be removed when eating.
 Additionally, some students with special needs or certain medical conditions may be exempt from wearing a face covering during all or part of the school day.
 Such exemptions are under the discretion of the Director of Special Education.

 The Rhode Island Department of Health defines the following transmission levels based upon the number of new cases of COVID-19 per week per 100,000 persons.
 The corresponding number of new cases in Smithfield is provided, given a population of approximately 21,650.

 Low Transmission 0-9.99 0-2 (< 5)

 High Transmission > 100 23+

 Should transmission level of the virus drop to moderate or low transmission for 2 or more weeks, the superintendent may recommend that the School Committee revisit this policy.